TheCurle/Purpuri/docs/docs/index.md

 By default, Purpuri will print enhanced debugging messages to the terminal for every opcode executed for every function called.
 In this configuration, stdout (System.out.println) messages are collected and printed all at once when the program ends.

-If you append the flag `-rel` to execution:
+If you append the Quiet Mode flag `-q` to execution:
-``./Purpuri exec.class -rel``
+``./Purpuri exec.class -q``
-then enhanced debugging is stopped, and all that will be printed is what is sent to stdout.
+then enhanced log output is stopped, and all that will be printed is what is sent to stdout by the Java program.

 # Developer Features